-16.3 A resolution passed by the council may not be altered or rescinded except by a motion to that effect of which notice has been given under clause 3.10.

-16.4 If a notice of motion to rescind a resolution is given at the meeting at which the resolution is carried, the resolution must not be carried into effect until the motion of rescission has been dealt with.

-16.5 If a motion has been lost, a motion having the same effect must not be considered unless notice of it has been duly given in accordance with clause 3.10.

-16.6 A notice of motion to alter or rescind a resolution, and a notice of motion which has the same effect as a motion which has been lost, must be signed by three (3) councillors if less than three (3) months has elapsed since the resolution was passed, or the motion was lost.

-16.7 If a motion to alter or rescind a resolution has been lost, or if a motion which has the same effect as a previously lost motion is lost, no similar motion may be brought forward within three (3) months of the meeting at which it was lost.
-This clause may not be evaded by substituting a motion differently worded, but in principle the same.

-16.8 The provisions of clauses 16.5-16.7 concerning lost motions do not apply to motions of adjournment.

-- 16.9 A notice of motion submitted in accordance with clause 16.6 may only be withdrawn under clause 3.11 with the consent of all signatories to the notice of motion. - 16.10 A notice of motion to alter or rescind a resolution relating to a development application must be submitted to the general manager no later than two working days after the meeting at which the resolution was adopted.
+- 16.3 A resolution passed by the council may not be altered or rescinded except by a motion to that effect of which notice has been given under clause 3.10. - Note: Clause 16.3 reflects section 372(1) of the Act. - 16.4 If a notice of motion to rescind a resolution is given at the meeting at which the resolution is carried, the resolution must not be carried into effect until the motion of rescission has been dealt with. - Note: Clause 16.4 reflects section 372(2) of the Act. - 16.5 If a motion has been lost, a motion having the same effect must not be considered unless notice of it has been duly given in accordance with clause 3.10. - Note: Clause 16.5 reflects section 372(3) of the Act. - 16.6 A notice of motion to alter or rescind a resolution, and a notice of motion which has the same effect as a motion which has been lost, must be signed by three (3) councillors if less than three (3) months has elapsed since the resolution was passed, or the motion was lost. - Note: Clause 16.6 reflects section 372(4) of the Act. - 16.7 If a motion to alter or rescind a resolution has been lost, or if a motion which has the same effect as a previously lost motion is lost, no similar motion may be brought forward within three (3) months of the meeting at which it was lost.
+This clause may not be evaded by substituting a motion differently worded, but in principle the same. - Note: Clause 16.7 reflects section 372(5) of the Act. - 16.8 The provisions of clauses 16.5-16.7 concerning lost motions do not apply to motions of adjournment. - Note: Clause 16.8 reflects section 372(7) of the Act. - A notice of motion submitted in accordance with clause 16.6 may only be withdrawn under clause 3.11 with the consent of all signatories to the notice of motion. - 16.10 A notice of motion to alter or rescind a resolution relating to a development application must be submitted to the general manager no later than two working days after the meeting at which the resolution was adopted.

-16.11 A motion to alter or rescind a resolution of the council may be moved on the report of a committee of the council and any such report must be recorded in the minutes of the meeting of the council.

-- 16.12 Subject to clause 16.7, in cases of urgency, a motion to alter or rescind a resolution of the council may be moved at the same meeting at which the resolution was adopted, where: - (a) a notice of motion signed by three councillors is submitted to the chairperson, and - (b) a motion to have the motion considered at the meeting is passed, and - (c) the chairperson rules the business that is the subject of the motion is of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 16.13 A motion moved under clause 16.12(b) can be moved without notice.
+- 16.11 A motion to alter or rescind a resolution of the council may be moved on the report of a committee of the council and any such report must be recorded in the minutes of the meeting of the council. - Note: Clause 16.11 reflects section 372(6) of the Act. - 16.12 Subject to clause 16.7, in cases of urgency, a motion to alter or rescind a resolution of the council may be moved at the same meeting at which the resolution was adopted, where: - (a) a notice of motion signed by three councillors is submitted to the chairperson, and - (b) a motion to have the motion considered at the meeting is passed, and - (c) the chairperson rules the business that is the subject of the motion is of great urgency on the grounds that it requires a decision by the council before the next scheduled ordinary meeting of the council. - 16.13 A motion moved under clause 16.12(b) can be moved without notice.
 Despite clauses 9.20-9.30, only the mover of a motion referred to in clause 16.12(b) can speak to the motion before it is put. - 16.14 A motion of dissent cannot be moved against a ruling by the chairperson under clause 16.12(c).